 - a chemical that is found in nature and extracted using a process that does not change its chemical composition

 If all the ingredients in your product that you import or manufacture meet our definition of a naturally occurring chemical, then you do not need to register with us.

 It’s important to note that most processes used to extract chemicals and aroma compounds from the natural environment - such as steam distillation and solvent extraction - create ingredients that do not meet the legal definition of ‘naturally occurring’ because their chemical composition has been changed.

 If an ingredient in your product does not meet our definition of a naturally occurring chemical, you must register your business with us before you can import or manufacture it.

 You must also check to see if the chemical is on our Inventory.
 If your chemical is not listed on our Inventory, or it is listed but your proposed use is not covered by the terms of the listing, then you will need to categorise your introduction.

 If one of the ingredients in your product meets our definition of naturally occurring, you still need to check all the others and register with us if any of the ingredients do not meet this definition.

-Brian want to import herbal cosmetics that "don't contain chemicals" to sell commercially.
-However, the herbal ingredients include argan oil that was extracted using a solvent and essential oils manufactured from plants using steam distillation.
-These ingredients do not meet our definition of 'naturally occurring' are therefore regulated as industrial chemicals.
+Brian wants to import herbal cosmetics that 'don't contain chemicals' to sell commercially.
+However, the herbal ingredients include argan oil that was extracted using a solvent, and essential oils manufactured from plants using steam distillation.
+These ingredients do not meet the legal definition of 'naturally occurring' and are therefore regulated as industrial chemicals.